Jolt Cola

-Jolt Cola is a carbonated soft drink produced by The Jolt Company, Inc. (later known as Wet Planet Beverages).
+Jolt Cola is an American carbonated soft drink originally produced by The Jolt Company, Inc., later known as Wet Planet Beverages.
 The cola drink was created in 1985 by C. J. Rapp as a highly caffeinated beverage.
 It was targeted towards students and young professionals, stressing its use as a stimulant in a similar manner as energy drinks.
-Its slogan reads "All the sugar and twice the caffeine!"
+Its original slogan read "All the sugar and twice the caffeine!"

 History

-Jolt Cola is a beverage originally made by The Jolt Company, Inc., of Rochester, New York.
+Jolt Cola was a beverage originally made by The Jolt Company, Inc., of Rochester, New York.
 From the outset, Jolt's marketing strategy centered on the caffeine content, billing the drink as a means to promote wakefulness.
-The initial slogan was "All the sugar and twice the caffeine;" this slogan survived for 24 years.
-This slogan was changed to "Twice the Caffeine."
+The initial slogan was "All the sugar and twice the caffeine."

-In the fall of 1987, the company began marketing a low calorie version, called Jolt 25, which was sweetened with a mixture of sugar and NutraSweet (a brand of aspartame), and had 25 calories per 12 usoz can.
+In the summer of 1987, the company began marketing a low calorie version, called Jolt 25, which was sweetened with a mixture of sugar and NutraSweet (a brand of aspartame), with 25 calories per 12 usoz can.
 Jolt Cola later diversified into additional flavors named Cherry Bomb, Citrus Climax, Orange Blast, White Lightning (grape), Red Eye, and Electric Blue.

-In 2003, the name was licensed to a Hackensack, New Jersey, company named Gumrunners, Inc., which manufactures a line of caffeinated gum and mints bearing the Jolt label and the slogan "Chew More, Do More."
-The gum comes in two flavors: Spearmint and Icy Mint.
+In 2003, the name was licensed to a Hackensack, New Jersey, company named GumRunners, Inc., which manufactures a line of caffeinated gum and mints bearing the Jolt label and the slogan "Chew More, Do More."
+The gum came in two flavors: Spearmint and Icy Mint.